nlip-project/nlip_swarm/backend/README.md

      -F "audio=@backend/tests/speed-talking.wav"
    ```
    When you see a transcript, post the same file inside an NLIP request to the compose-hosted backend to exercise the full ASR → translation path.

-### Image flow

-Images can be included in the same NLIP `process` payload as other messages.
-Each image message should be a message object with:

-- format: `image/base64`
-- content: the raw base64 image bytes (no data URI prefix)
-- label: optional client label (server will add analysis/translation labels)

-When the backend receives an image message it:

-1. Preserves the session correlator token with the message.
-2. Forwards the image base64 to the configured image recognition agent (LlavaImageRecognitionAgent) which POSTs to the Ollama image endpoint.
-3. Receives an English analysis result (pivot locale) from the agent and appends it as an internal message labeled `analysis:<pivot_locale>` (pivot locale defaults to `en`).
-4. Translates the analysis text back into the user's locale and returns it as a `analysis:<user_locale>` message.
-5. Returns the full message list to the client, preserving correlator tokens on responses.

-Note: the image agent expects plain base64 image data and uses the same HTTP/timeouts pattern as other agents (httpx, 60s default).

-### Intended message format

-The NLIP protocol uses a simple messages list.
-Each message is a JSON object with these fields:

-- `format` (string): mime-like hint for the content.
-Common values:
-  - `text/plain` — plain text user messages
-  - `image/base64` — base64-encoded image payloads
-- `content` (string): message payload (text or base64)
-- `label` (string): semantic tag such as:
-  - `translation:<locale>` — a translation into <locale>
-  - `analysis:<locale>` — an analyzed/observed result in <locale>

-Example payload shape (abridged):
-{
-"messages": [
-{ "format": "text/plain", "content": "How are my crops?", "label": "user" },
-{ "format": "image/base64", "content": "<raw-base64>", "label": "image" },
-{ "format": "text/plain", "content": "How are my crops? (en)", "label": "translation:en" },
-{ "format": "text/plain", "content": "Leaf rust detected (en)", "label": "analysis:en" },
-{ "format": "text/plain", "content": "Kurundi imewe (lg)", "label": "analysis:lg" }
-]
-}

-Service guarantees:

-- The backend will attach translation/analysis labels and keep the pivot (default `en`) for internal reasoning.
-- Session correlator tokens are preserved on forwarded and returned messages so clients can correlate responses.
-- Tests and agents expect the `messages` list and the labeling conventions above; changing these requires updating tests and consumers.

-### Image flow

-Images can be included in the same NLIP `process` payload as other messages.
-Each image message should be a message object with:

-- format: `image/base64`
-- content: the raw base64 image bytes (no data URI prefix)
-- label: optional client label (server will add analysis/translation labels)

-When the backend receives an image message it:

-1. Preserves the session correlator token with the message.
-2. Forwards the image base64 to the configured image recognition agent (LlavaImageRecognitionAgent) which POSTs to the Ollama image endpoint.
-3. Receives an English analysis result (pivot locale) from the agent and appends it as an internal message labeled `analysis:<pivot_locale>` (pivot locale defaults to `en`).
-4. Translates the analysis text back into the user's locale and returns it as a `analysis:<user_locale>` message.
-5. Returns the full message list to the client, preserving correlator tokens on responses.

-Note: the image agent expects plain base64 image data and uses the same HTTP/timeouts pattern as other agents (httpx, 60s default).

-### Intended message format

-The NLIP protocol uses a simple messages list.
-Each message is a JSON object with these fields:

-- `format` (string): mime-like hint for the content.
-Common values:
-  - `text/plain` — plain text user messages
-  - `image/base64` — base64-encoded image payloads
-- `content` (string): message payload (text or base64)
-- `label` (string): semantic tag such as:
-  - `translation:<locale>` — a translation into <locale>
-  - `analysis:<locale>` — an analyzed/observed result in <locale>

-Example payload shape (abridged):
-{
-"messages": [
-{ "format": "text/plain", "content": "How are my crops?", "label": "user" },
-{ "format": "image/base64", "content": "<raw-base64>", "label": "image" },
-{ "format": "text/plain", "content": "How are my crops? (en)", "label": "translation:en" },
-{ "format": "text/plain", "content": "Leaf rust detected (en)", "label": "analysis:en" },
-{ "format": "text/plain", "content": "Kurundi imewe (lg)", "label": "analysis:lg" }
-]
-}

-Service guarantees:

-- The backend will attach translation/analysis labels and keep the pivot (default `en`) for internal reasoning.
-- Session correlator tokens are preserved on forwarded and returned messages so clients can correlate responses.
-- Tests and agents expect the `messages` list and the labeling conventions above; changing these requires updating tests and consumers.